sakkaku/desolate/README.md

 # About

-Desolate is a toy game engine.
-If you want to use this for serious work think otherwise.
+Desolate is a game engine mostly started to screw around with various bits of technology.
+This is essentially a research project to entertain boredom and should not be used in any capacity (at least for now).

 # Goals